zdravkov/kendo-docs/getting-started/widgets.md

 > Kendo UI widget instances are associated with their elements via the [jQuery data](http://api.jquery.com/data/) method.
 The key passed to the jQuery data method is the name of the jQuery plugin itself - "kendoAutoComplete", "kendoGrid" etc.

+## Getting reference to an unknown Kendo UI widget

+In some rare occasions, you may need to check whether a given DOM element is part of a Kendo UI widget and in that case, obtain the widget instance and use its API.
+Here is the required procedure:

+	// 1.
+W have some DOM element, e.g. <input id="myID" />

+	// 2.
+Is the element part of a Kendo UI widget? var isFromWidget = $("#myID").closest(".k-widget").length > 0;

+	// 3.
+Which is the element that may have a client Kendo UI widget instance attached? var widgetElement = $("#myID").closest("[data-" + kendo.ns + "role]");

+	// 4.
+How to obtain reference to the Kendo UI widget instance from the specified element? var widgetObject = kendo.widgetInstance(widgetElement);

+	// 5.
+What is the Kendo UI widget type (name)? var widgetName = widgetObject.options.name;

 ## Using the API of a Kendo UI widget

 The Kendo UI widgets expose a set of methods which can alter or query their state.